dhruvp/math-blog/_posts/2020-07-26-who-cares-about-eigenvectors.md

 #### Credits
-Thanks to Luis Serrano, and Pranav Ramakrishnan for feedback.
+Thanks to Luis Serrano, Rouzbeh Shirvani, and Pranav Ramkrishnan for feedback.

 {% endkatexmm %}